ianagpawa/tourney/README.md

 # Tournament Results
 ### By Ian Agpawa
-##### This repo is for my tournament results project from the Udacity Full Stack Nanodegree course.
+##### This repo is for my tournament results project from the Udacity Full Stack Web Developer Nanodegree course.
 This project focuses on tracking players and matches in a game tournament with a PostgresSQL database.
 Database schemas store the game matches between players, and a Python module ranks and matches players in a Swiss-system tournament.

 ### Quick Start